From the desk of the CISO: How will Anthropic’s Mythos change vulnerability discovery?

 Takeaways

-Anthropic’s Mythos research (April 2026) demonstrated AI models can find software vulnerabilities and generate working exploits faster than human researchers.
-State-sponsored groups are already using these capabilities.
-As AI models improve, so will every attacker’s access to them.
+Anthropic’s Mythos research (April 2026) demonstrated that advanced AI models can now discover software vulnerabilities and generate working exploits faster than human researchers — and state-sponsored groups are already using these capabilities.
+As models improve, so will attackers’ access to them.

-No public analysis has modeled what this means for the CVE landscape over time.
-Will there be a dramatic and sustained increase in the number of published CVEs?
-More importantly, who will discover the vulnerabilities first — defenders or attackers — and how will that balance change over time?
+Yet no public analysis has examined what this shift means for the CVE ecosystem over time.
+Will we see dramatic and sustained surge in the number of published CVEs?
+More importantly, who will find them first — defenders or attackers — and how will that balance evolve as AI accelerates both sides?

 Four scenarios predicting how large language models (LLMs) will impact CVE discovery, data from ai-hype.ai, May 6, 2026

-The most important finding is not the volume — it is the shift in who finds the vulnerabilities.
-Across all four scenarios, the attacker share of CVE discovery rises from one-in-three today to between 55% and 72% by year five.
-Defenders will increasingly be reacting to vulnerabilities that attackers already know about.
-The core challenge shifts from finding vulnerabilities faster to fixing them faster.
+The most consequential finding is not the volume — it is the shift in who finds the vulnerabilities.
+Across all four scenarios, my data analysis shows that the attacker share of CVE discovery rises from one-in-three today to between 55% and 72% by year five.
+That means defenders will increasingly be responding to vulnerabilities that attackers have already identified and potentially weaponized.

 Next steps

-My last post on this topic covered the operational risks presented by these AI capabilities.
-Readers are encouraged to revisit that article to review the recommended action steps for improving remediation speed, exposure management and resilience.
-These are increasingly important in an environment where attackers may have first discovery advantages.
+My previous post outlined the operational risks presented by these emerging AI capabilities.
+I encourage readers to revisit that article to review the recommended action steps for improving remediation speed, exposure management and resilience.
+These actions are increasingly important in a world where attackers may have first discovery advantages.

 This is an ongoing area of research.
-Follow the Barracuda blog for upcoming posts in this series, including updates to the model, real-world signals from CVE data, and deeper analysis of what these shifts mean for security leaders.
+Follow the Barracuda blog for upcoming posts in this series, including updates to the model, real-world signals from CVE data and deeper analysis of what these shifts mean for businesses.

 The Managed XDR Global Threat Report